roblanf/sarscov2phylo/iqtree_sequential.md

 | 2          | 39068.08 | -496038.076 |

-I alsmot doubled the execution time, for a marginal gain in likelihood.
+I almost doubled the execution time, for a marginal gain in likelihood.

 ## Final conclusion